galud27/Microbial-community-in-mangrove-forest/README.md

 The paprica output can be very helpful when trying to infer metabolic potential eg. paprica generates pathways and enzyme data.
 Here we used additional scripts that help us process enzyme data to extract Nitrogen enzymes.
 Here you can find more information on how to process the paprica output: https://github.com/avishekdutta14/downstream_paprica

 The scripts available here will help to perform 16S data analysis:
-Alpha diversity
+Alpha diversity,
-Ordination analysis
+Ordination analysis,
-Deseq2 differential microbial abundance
+Deseq2 differential microbial abundance,
-WGCNA network correlation
+WGCNA network correlation,
-Analysis of environmental data
+Analysis of environmental data,